 If you’re looking for suggestions on how to celebrate Halloween at work, here are ten festive ideas that will excite and engage your employees:

-- Have a Halloween-themed photo booth – On that note, a company photobooth is a very profitable move if you’re interested in organically marketing your company’s culture.
+On that note, a company photo booth is a very profitable move if you’re interested in organically marketing your company’s culture.
 Whether you can afford to have a professional photo booth, or simply order your own backdrop and improvise with fun props, employees will have a blast taking photos and sharing them on social media.

-- Themed music – Allow your workers to be pleasantly surprised when they come into the office on Halloween and hear their favorite Halloween songs playing in the background.
-You’d be surprised how much of a difference music can make in the ambiance of your office.
+Allow your workers to be pleasantly surprised when they come into the office on Halloween and hear their favorite Halloween songs playing in the background.
+You’d be surprised how much difference music can make in the ambiance of your office.
 Even if you’re only setting out a bowl of candy and curating a musical playlist, the atmosphere will be much more festive.

-- Have a Halloween potluck – Invite your employees to bring in their favorite spooky treats for a Halloween spin on a potluck.
+Invite your employees to bring in their favorite spooky treats for a Halloween spin on a potluck.
 Your team members will each feel responsible for helping make the day a success.
-Not only will they begin contemplating what they’ll bring, they’ll mostly turn to their neighbor to swap ideas.
+Not only will they begin contemplating what they’ll bring, but they’ll also mostly turn to their neighbor to swap ideas.
 Everyone will participate, you don’t break the bank, and you have a more diverse array of food.

-Halloween is meaningful for many people, and is beloved by people of all ages.
+Halloween is meaningful for many people and is beloved by people of all ages.
 It’s the perfect opportunity to make the workplace more dynamic, lively, and engaging.
-Be sure to follow us on Facebook, LinkedIn, and Twitter for more interesting HR articles!